IbrahimAlzini/ParallelAndDistrbutedComp-W2025/README.md

-This repository is used for DSAI3202 course and Lab
+This repository is used for DSAI3202- Parallel And Distrbuted Comp course and Lab